5 Segmentation

 '5' = "Nearby Ned"))

-Now we are ready to look at our profiles slightly more sophisticatedly.
+Now we are ready to take a look at our profiles in a slightly more sophisticated way.

 5.5 Psychographic segmentation

-Psychographic augmentations tend to be more abstract, although they simplify a combination of behavioral and demographic schemes.
+Psychographic augmentations tend to be more abstract, although they appear to simplify a combination of behavioral and demographic schemes.
 You see these schemes often.
-These segments have alliterative names such as “Jets fan Jeff” or “Torpid Tina.”
+Segments that have alliterative names such as “Jets fan Jeff” or “Torpid Tina.”
 We can use our behavioral and demographic segmentation schemes to build psychographic schemes.

 #-----------------------------------------------------------------